Data augmentation instead of explicit regularization

-One of the main conclusions of this set of experiments is that if no data augmentation is applied, explicit regularization hardly resist the reduction of training data by itself.
-On average, with 50 \% of the available data, these models only achieve 83.20 \% of the original accuracy, which, remarkably, is worse than the models trained without any explicit regularization (88.11 \%).
-On 10 \% of the data, the average fraction is the same (58.75 and 58.72 \%, respectively).
+One of the main conclusions of this set of experiments is that if no data augmentation is applied, explicit regularization hardly resists the reduction of training data by itself.
+On average, with 50~\% of the available data, these models only achieve 83.20~\% of the original accuracy (\cref{tab:less_data}), which, remarkably, is even worse than the models trained without any explicit regularization (88.11~\%).
+On 10~\% of the data, the average fraction is the same (58.75 and 58.72~\%, respectively).
 This implies that training with explicit regularization is even detrimental for the performance.

 When combined with data augmentation, the models trained with explicit regularization (orange dots) also perform worse (88.78 and 61.16~\% with 50 and 10~\% of the data, respectively), than the models without explicit regularization (blue dots, 91.64 and 68.12~\% on average).
 Note that the difference becomes larger as the amount of available data decreases.
 Even more decisive are the results of the bootstrap analysis (\cref{fig:bootstrap_less_data}): the mean difference of the fraction of the performance achieved by the models trained without and with explicit regularization is 2.78 and 6.96, with 50 and 10~\% of the training data, respectively; the confidence intervals are well above the null hypothesis and the $P$ values are exactly 0.